thedzy/jamf_theme/README.md

 # jamf_theme
 This will apply a monochromatic colour theme to your Jamf instance using colour values that you specify.

-This can be useful for differntialing different instances to avoid errors as each instance will have noticable visual appearance.
+This can be useful for differntialing different instances to avoid errors as each instance will have noticeable visual appearance.

 Last tested version 10.11

+**NOTE** Does not work currently in 10.26 as of the beta

 ## Options:
 ```bash